EberlyODL/chem202/chapter1/pla-lecture-3.md

 Applying the rules of arrow pushing so that they become second nature requires practice.
 Below are examples of mechanisms that are described by individual arrows.
 A few things worth pointing out are that the lone pair/bond moving is colored red in each example, and there is a separation of charge in either the reactants or products in each example.

+A. An arrow pointing from a single bond to an atom means that the bond breaks and a lone pair forms on the target atom.

+B. An arrow pointing from a lone pair to an atom means that the lone pair electrons form a new bond to the target atom.

+C. An arrow pointing from a double or triple bond to an atom means that _one_ of the bonds breaks, and those electrons form a new lone pair on the target atom.

+D. An arrow pointing from a lone pair to a bond means the lone pair electrons are used to increase the bond order of the target bond (e.g. a single bond becomes a double bond or a double bond becomes a triple bond).